 Trade B) 1.5% / 9.3% = 0.16

 Your max position size for this trade would be 16% of your account balance.

 From what I wrote about diversification you know that it makes sense to hold at least three stocks in your portfolio to be fully (100%) invested.
 This translates to a maximum position size of

 In the case of Trade A you therefore have to go with 33% instead of the 39% you calculated.

 If you rather hold 6 stocks to be fully invested your max position size would be

 100 / 6 = 16%.

 In this case (6 holdings max) you have to roughly halve the size of trade A in order to adhere to your max position size.
-If you would go with the calculated size of 39% above your business risk would still be 1.5% but you would be vulnerable to a black swan event in that particular stock.
-Trade B however allows you to trade exactly your business risk of 1.5% with a position size of 16%, no brainer.
+If you had taken the calculated size of 39% above, your business risk would still be 1.5% but you would be vulnerable to a black swan event in that particular stock.
+A black swan can be anything from a news driven overnight gap down, badly timed dilution or generally a severe price drop without any warning in advance.
+Trade B however allows you to trade exactly your business risk of 1.5% with a suitable position size of 16%, no brainer.

-In a follow up article we will clearify which account balance to use for the calculation of position sizes.
-Is it simply the ELV or should you rather exclude open profits from the balance to run your portfolio a little more conservative?
-Open portfolio heat is an important part of our defense and will be covered in detail as well.
+My in-depth article about money management clarifies which account balance you should use for the calculation of your position sizes.
+Is it the total account balance or should you rather exclude open profits to run your portfolio a little more conservative?
+Open portfolio heat is an important part of our defense and is covered in detail as well.

 Evaluating profit potential or price targets isn’t an exact science.
 If the stock trades at fresh highs you can typically neglect it but if there is resistance above, it doesn’t mean that you have to exit there.
 I often go with tight stops so that a +10% move already exceeds my desired profit/risk threshold.
 Read more on how I use such a profit/risk method but still allow for bigger wins.